-The Missiology Emphasis is designed for the student who:

-- Desires to draw closer to Jesus Christ in a personal relationship through the ministry of music. - Seeks to define a theology for missions and evangelism in the contemporary church. - Wishes to identify and develop a passion for evangelism and outreach. - Desires to investigate various music ministry opportunities.
+The Missiology Concentration is designed for learners who desire to draw closer to Jesus Christ in a personal relationship through the expression of missional service.
+This tract is designed for students who seek to define a theology for missions and evangelism in the contemporary church, who wish to identify and develop a passion for evangelism and outreach, who desire to acquire the skills for active ministry in the field of missions, and who desire to investigate various evangelistic and mercy ministry opportunities.